ETS-Android1/RacingLumber/README.md

 ## Contributing

 This app codebase is available for modification and use in other projects under the Apache 2.0 license.
 I will not be maintaining this project as I am moving on to other projects.
+I have pushed a release-spencer branch for all releases/updates by myself.

 ## License and Legal